freeipa/freeipa/doc/designs/passkeys.md

 At console login, he types his username and inserts the device.

+If user verification is enabled, then the PIN is prompted.
 SSSD validates the credentials and checks that the passkey allows authentication.

 #### PAM-protected service access